 What we do

-Where the SLCC does consider a complaint to be appropriate, we need to have taken into account factors such as whether the service provider addressed the complaint properly at source or whether a suitable negotiation was considered between the parties.
-In doing this we can listen to both the person making the complaint and the legal practitioner, examine certain documents or demand explanations in connection with the complaint, and reach an outcome we consider fair and reasonable.
-This means we must take account the relevant law (including levels of damages awarded by courts in similar circumstances) and relevant codes of practice, professional rules, standards and guidance.
+Where we investigate a complaint, we need to take into account factors such as how the lawyer or firm dealt with the complaint when it was raised and what settlements were offered or discussed.
+In investigating, we can listen to both the person making the complaint and the lawyer or law firm and examine correspondence and documents.
+We can also demand explanations in connection with the complaint.
+This is to help us reach a fair and reasonable outcome.
+This means we must take account the relevant law (and levels of damages awarded by courts in similar circumstances), relevant codes of practice, professional rules, standards and guidance.

-The SLCC has the power to answer the service complaint by awarding the complainer up to £20,000 for any loss, inconvenience or distress resulting from inadequate professional service.
+We have the power to uphold any parts of a service complaint and award the complainer up to £20,000 for any loss, inconvenience or distress resulting from inadequate professional service.
 We can also require the relevant legal practices and practitioners to reduce fees, re-do work and rectify any mistakes at their own expense.
 If we feel the practitioner shows a lack of competence relating to any area of the law or legal practice, we can report the matter to the relevant professional organisation.

 We are a non-departmental public body with some private attributes.
 As a public body, we are subject to